Team3256/FRC_Programming_2023/docs/DPG.md

 * Visibility graph:
 <img width="1137" alt="Screen Shot 2023-03-20 at 5 26 20 PM" src="https://user-images.githubusercontent.com/72239682/226493704-668a83c7-6823-4f55-9748-c0a251e3bd3e.png">
 * These are the possible way points to use to travel between src and sink.
 They are linked in such a way that travelling between nodes does not crash into any obstacles.
-* We send this graph to DynamicPathFinder which finds the best path from start node to end node
+* Dynamic Path Generator sends this graph to DynamicPathFinder which finds the best path from the start node to end node.
-* DynamicPathGenerator uses Finder to create a trajectory for the robot to travel from a given start pose to end pose
+* Dynamic Path Finder uses Djikstra's shortest path algorithm to find the optimal path in the visibility graph to get from src to sink in minimal time.
-* DynamicPathFollower uses Generator to create a trajectory from current robot pose to the wanted node from GUI.
-Then it schedules a command to make the robot run the route.
+* Programs like AutoScore and AutoDoubleSubstation uses Dynamic Path Generator to create a trajectory from the current robot pose to the wanted node in SmartDashboard.

+### Minor details:
-* To mirror to red paths (default is blue), we subtract all x coordinates from 16.5 to form x' (including obstacles)
+* To mirror to red paths (default is blue), we subtract all blue x coordinates from the field width to get the corresponding red x coordinate.
+This including the field obstacle objects we created as well.
+Then we invert the rotation associated with each blue pose.

 ### Tests:
-* Follow DynamicPathGenerationTest functions to create your own test case and visualize it.
+* Look at the DynamicPathGenerationTest file and its functions to create your own test case and visualize the result.
+There are many examples available in the associated directory.
-* In red mode all pose rotations are inverted
+* In red mode all the tests becomes red tests instead of blue tests.

-### Confusing stuff:
+### Intermediary classes used:
 * Translation2D is a point
 * Rotation2D is a rotation
 * Pose2D is a translation with a rotation